makrai/notes/wu1904-beto-bentz-becas-cross-ling-bert-amnlp.md

 * feature-based approach with LSTM under-performs fine-tuning approach.
 We hypothesize that initialization from pretraining with lots of languages provides a very good starting point that is hard to beat.
-Additionally, the LSTM could also be part of the problem.
-In Ahmad+ (2019) for dependency parsing, an LSTM encoder
+Additionally, the LSTM could also be part of the problem
+  * Ahmad+ (2019) an LSTM encoder for dependency parsing

 ## 5.3 Question #3: Does mBERT retain language specific information?